lubuntu-team/manual/source/2/2.4/2.4.6/noblenote.rst

 Usage
 ------
 To start a new note right click on the right hand column and select :menuselection:`New note` or :menuselection:`Edit --> New note`.
 Then enter a title for this note by typing it.
 To open a note double click on that note from the right hand column which will open a new window with your note in it.
 To input text in the note type in the main body of this window after clicking on it.
-To rename your not to something else press :kbd:`Control+Shift+R` or :menuselection:`Edit --> Rename note`.
+To rename your note to something else press :kbd:`Control+Shift+R` or :menuselection:`Edit --> Rename note`.

 To select a different notebook to keep your notes organized click on it on the left hand column.
 If you wish to delete a notebook right click on a notebook and :menuselection:`Delete notebook`, with the notebook highlighted press :kbd:`Control + D`, or :menuselection:`Edit --> Delete notebook`.
 To add a new notebook press :kbd:`Control+N` or :menuselection:`Edit --> New notebook`.